 “Too many chicken fries,” I said.

-Anne explained about our new favorite café in Pond Creek.
+Anne told them about our new favorite café in Pond Creek.
 “If we don’t hurry and finish this well, we’ll both be ten pounds heavier by the time we get back to Oklahoma City.”

 Andy laughed when Cathy said, “More like twenty pounds, if you ask me.”